Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Casein Protein?

-Where casein has a genuine advantage is before sleep.
-Research shows that 40g of casein before bed significantly increases overnight muscle protein synthesis.
-A 12-week trial found that pre-sleep casein on top of adequate daytime nutrition increased lean mass by 1.8 kg and improved strength gains versus placebo.
-Reviews of 8 trials confirm that pre-sleep protein augments overnight muscle building, though it is hard to separate timing effects from simply eating more total protein.
+The one place casein pulls ahead is sleep.
+Studies show that 40g of casein before bed meaningfully raises overnight muscle protein synthesis (the rate at which your body builds new muscle while you sleep).
+One 12-week trial found that adding pre-sleep casein on top of an already adequate diet increased lean mass by 1.8 kg and improved strength versus placebo.
+A review of 8 trials backs up that pre-sleep protein helps overnight muscle building - with the honest caveat that it is hard to tell how much is the bedtime timing and how much is just eating more total protein.

-The bottom line: casein is not better than whey for general muscle-building.
-Its niche is pre-sleep protein delivery.
-If you already hit your daily protein target without bedtime protein, casein adds nothing over whey.
+The bottom line: casein is not a better muscle-builder than whey in general.
+Its niche is the overnight slot.
+If you are already hitting your daily protein target without a bedtime shake, casein adds nothing over whey.

 Does It Work?
 The Evidence